 [Directory Movement]

-The "Get-JFSLocation" cmdlet enables users to determine the current path on the file server.
+The "Get-JFSLocation" cmdlet enables you to determine the current path on the file server.
 An example of using this cmdlet might be to store the current directory in a PowerShell variable:

 $CurrentDirectory = Get-JFSLocation